solidfire/solidfire-cli/README.md

 --volumeid

 Identification number of the volume to be modified.

 --pausedmanual

-Valid values that can be entered:true: to pause volume replication.false: to restart volume replication.If no value is specified, no change in replication is performed.
+Valid values that can be entered: true: to pause volume replication. false: to restart volume replication.
+If no value is specified, no change in replication is performed.

 --mode

-Volume replication mode.Possible values:Async: Writes are acknowledged when they complete locally.
-The cluster does not wait for writes to be replicated to the target cluster.Sync: The source acknowledges the write when the data is stored locally and on the remote cluster.SnapshotsOnly: Only snapshots created on the source cluster will be replicated.
+Volume replication mode.
+Possible values: Async: Writes are acknowledged when they complete locally.
+The cluster does not wait for writes to be replicated to the target cluster.
+Sync: The source acknowledges the write when the data is stored locally and on the remote cluster.
+SnapshotsOnly: Only snapshots created on the source cluster will be replicated.
 Active writes from the source volume are not replicated.

 #### startcluster ####
 Command: